- 2 cups uncooked wide egg noodles

 - 1 cup shredded cheddar cheese

 - 1/2 cup fat-free sour cream

-- Top with the lettuce, tomatoes, olives and taco sauce.
-Dollop each serving with 1 tablespoon of sour cream.
-Yield: 8 servings.
+- Top casserole with lettuce, tomatoes, olives and taco sauce.
+Serve with sour cream.
+Yield: 6 servings.

 Reviews for Taco Noodle Dish